codeunion/javascript-exercises/algorithms_and_computer_science/letters_and_words/README.md

 "eggs, bacon, cheese, tomato, kale,".__(__)
 [ 'eggs', 'bacon', 'cheese', 'tomato', 'kale,' ]
 ```

+Search suggestion: Split a string into words in javascript

 ### Take a chunk!
 How about grabbing part of the string?